28 in Roman Numerals: Steps, Solved Examples & Practice Questions

 6. Can Roman numerals be utilised in calculations?

-Yes, Roman numerals can be used similarly, subtraction, multiplication, or even division by means of changing to traditional numbers first.
+Yes, Roman numerals can be used similarly, with subtraction, multiplication, or even division by converting to traditional numbers first.

 ShareFacebookXLinkedInEmailTelegramPinterestWhatsApp